Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

-Given a quasi-isometry $q:X\to Y$ between two metric spaces, one way of understanding $q$ is to specify a collection of subspaces of $X$ and $Y$ such that they are stable under $q$, and encode the coarse intersection pattern of the these subspaces of $X$ (or $Y$) in a combinatorial object $C_X$ (or $C_Y$).
-Then $q$ induces a \textquotedblleft morphism\textquotedblright\ $q_{\ast}:C_X\to C_Y$.
-Then it is natural to ask the converse: whether one can reconstruct a map between $X$ and $Y$ from a given morphism between $C_X$ and $C_Y$.
-Such reconstruction problems play important role in proving rigidity properties of $q$.
-Here are two examples. \begin{itemize} \item When $X=Y=SL(n,\Bbb R)/SO(n)$ for $n\ge 3$, $q$ preserves the intersection pattern of maximal flats in $X$, hence induces an automorphism of the spherical building at infinity.
-However, it follows from the fundamental theorem of projective geometry that any such automorphism actually comes from a homothety of $X$.
+Given a quasi-isometry $q:X\to Y$ between two metric spaces, one common scheme of understanding $q$ is the following.
+In step one we specify a collection of subspaces of $X$ and $Y$ such that they are stable under $q$, and encode the coarse intersection pattern of the these subspaces of $X$ (or $Y$) in a combinatorial object $C_X$ (or $C_Y$).
+Then $q$ induces a \textquotedblleft isomorphism\textquotedblright\ $q_{\ast}:C_X\to C_Y$.
+In step two we understand whether an isomorphism between $C_X$ and $C_Y$ implies whether $X$ and $Y$ are isometric, or at least share some interesting geometric feature.
+Here are two examples of these scheme: \begin{itemize} \item When $X=Y=SL(n,\Bbb R)/SO(n)$ for $n\ge 3$, in step one one shows that $q$ preserves the intersection pattern of maximal flats in $X$, hence induces an automorphism of the spherical building at infinity, which is a simplicial complex encoding the intersecting pattern of these flats.
+Moreover, this automorphism is continuous with respect to the cone topology.
+In step two we use the fundamental theorem of projective geometry to deduce that such automorphism of the building actually comes from a homothety of $X$.
 Then one deduces that every such $q$ is of bounded distance from a homothety.
-This is a special case of the results in \cite{kleiner1997rigidity,eskin1997quasi}. \item When $X$ and $Y$ are the mapping class groups of oriented closed surfaces of genus $\ge 2$, $q$ preserves the intersection pattern of Dehn twist flats \cite{hamenstaedt2005geometry,MR2928983}, hence induces an automorphism of the curve complex.
-However, Ivanov's theorem tells us any such automorphism is induced by a mapping class, hence $q$ is of bounded distance from a left multiplication. \end{itemize}
+This is a special case of the results in \cite{kleiner1997rigidity,eskin1997quasi}. \item When $X$ and $Y$ are the mapping class groups of oriented closed surfaces of genus $\ge 2$, $q$ preserves the intersection pattern of Dehn twist flats \cite{hamenstaedt2005geometry,MR2928983}, hence induces an automorphism of the curve complex, which is a simplicial complex encoding the intersecting pattern of the Dehn twist flats.
+However, Ivanov's theorem tells us any automorphism of the curve complex is induced by a mapping class, hence $q$ is of bounded distance from a left multiplication. \end{itemize}

+While for several other classes of groups and spaces, it is tempting to follow such a scheme to study quasi-isometric classification and rigidity, one cannot expect we are always as lucky in step two where some analogue of fundamental theorem of projective geometry or Ivanov's theorem would hold.

+Now we look at the class of right-angled Artin groups (RAAG).
+Given a finite simplicial graph $\Gamma$ with vertex set $\{v_{i}\}_{i\in I}$, the right-angled Artin group with defining graph $\Gamma$, denoted by $G(\Gamma)$, is given by the following presentation:

+For RAAGs there are no combinatorial objects as in the above two cases such that on one hand they are quasi-isometry invariants, and on the other hand they satisfy a strong analogue of Ivanov's theorem; as if such objects exist, it would imply the quasi-isometry groups of RAAGs are rather small.
+On the other hand, even for the most rigid class of RAAGs, their quasi-isometry groups are quite large \cite{raagqi1}.